Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

       - lvalue must be asignable (invalid assignment is when an expr/value is put as the lvalue)
       - assignment can be cascaded with [associativity](https://www.mathsisfun.com/associative-commutative-distributive.html) from [right to left](https://stackoverflow.com/questions/25589257/what-does-left-to-right-associativity-mean) (e.g. a = b = c= 3 + 6 which is equivalent to a = (b = (c = 3+6)) )
   - side effect
+    - as assignment statement incur side effect which is returning the value of its right-hand side expr apart from assigning the value to the var
+    - useful to double assign (e.g. z = a = 12)
+    - but avoid convuluted code (e.g. a = 5 + (b = 10))

 - Mainly 6 sections: Documentation, Header, Definition, Global Declaration, Main() function, Sub Program
 - Documentation: Description, in comments (optional)